Nihel-Samet/R--Sentiment-analysis-twitter-US-airlines/README.md

 # Sentiment-analysis-twitter-US-airlines
-Sentiment analysis of US airline tweets using the bag of word technique and WordCloud.
+- Sentiment analysis of US airline tweets using the bag of word technique and WordCloud.
-Predicting sentiments using machine learning algorithms such as decision tree, random forest and multinomial logistic regression.
+- Predicting sentiments using machine learning algorithms such as decision tree, random forest and multinomial logistic regression.

+Rpubs link that contains code with output: https://rpubs.com/Nihel/SentimentPredictionUSAirlineTweets